Do good social network

 Pivot to social

-We rebuilt Alms as a vertical network where people post what they've done and invite others to try.
-The goal was a faster "see it, understand it, try it" loop.
-I simplified the visual system – removed noise, refined color, made it media-first.
+I rebuilt Alms as a vertical network where people could post what they’d done and invite others to try.
+The goal was a faster “see it, understand it, try it” loop.
+After testing layouts with users and stakeholders, I chose familiar social feed patterns instead of inventing new ones – our audience already had that muscle memory.

 Completed actions feed in the redesigned app